Homotopy theory for algebras over polynomial monads: Monoids in -monoidal model categories

-Front and back square of the cube are pushouts.
+Front and back square of the cube are pushouts; in particular the right vertical maps are cofibrations since the left vertical maps are so by the pushout-product axiom.
 The natural transformation from front to back square is induced by tensor powers of $f:R\to S$.
 By induction, it suffices now to show that $R[u]^{(n)}\to S[u]^{(n)}$ is a weak equivalence whenever $R[u]^{(n-1)}\to S[u]^{(n-1)}$ is.
-By Proposition \ref{rlp}, we can assume that $U_T(R)$ and $U_T(S)$ are cofibrant in $\Ee$, and that $u$ has a cofibrant domain.
-It follows then from the pushout-product axiom that all objects of the cube (\ref{cube}) are cofibrant, that the two left vertical maps are cofibrations, and that the two left horizontal maps are weak equivalences.
-This implies (by a well-known gluing lemma) that $R[u]^{(n)}\to S[u]^{(n)}$ is a weak equivalence as required.
+Indeed, all objects of the cube (\ref{cube}) are cofibrant, the two left vertical maps are cofibrations, and the two left horizontal maps are weak equivalences.
+Proposition \ref{gluing}a implies then that $R[u]^{(n)}\to S[u]^{(n)}$ is a weak equivalence as required.

+For the proof of (b) we consider the same cube assuming that $\Ee$ is strongly $h$-monoidal and that $f:R\to S$ is a weak equivalence of monoids.
+We have seen that $Y^{(n)}_-\to Y^{(n)}$ and $Z^{(n)}_-\to Z^{(n)}$ are $\otimes$-cofibrations and hence $h$-cofibrations by Proposition \ref{couniv0}.